-Questions have been asked in the WT literature regarding parent coercion and deception, lack of adolescent consent for treatment, and limits to family contact during treatment (Becker, 2010; Hardy, 2011; Harper, 2017; Scott & Duerson, 2010; TuckerBettman, Norton, & Comart, 2015).
+Questions regarding parent coercion and deception, lack of adolescent consent for treatment, and limits to family contact during treatment have been raised in the WT literature (Becker, 2010; Hardy, 2011; Harper, 2017; Scott & Duerson, 2010; Tucker et al., 2015).
 The secure transport of adolescents typically occurs early in the morning when an adolescent is asleep at their home.
 Two transport professionals, referred to as escorts, will wake the adolescent and transport them to the WT program.
-Tucker et al. (2015) described that if “adolescent physically resists, the transport staff may use physical force (i.e., therapeutic holds or physical restraints) to maintain the safety and completion of the transport” (p.
+Tucker et al. (2015) described that if an “adolescent physically resists, the transport staff may use physical force (i.e., therapeutic holds or physical restraints) to maintain the safety and completion of the transport” (p.
 672).
 Becker (2010) identified the lack of informed consent and involuntary admission of adolescents into WT programs as compromising the values and professional code of ethics of therapists.
 As Szmukler (2008) stated, “there is probably no more unpleasant task for a clinician working in mental health than imposing treatment on an unwilling patient; and probably no experience for the patient is more humiliating” (p.
 229).
-Taking involuntary treatment into account, the United Nations’ Human Rights Council (2018) called While not within the scope of this paper to address all of these ethical concerns, we are addressing the way voluntary/involuntary has been portrayed; that transported is equal to involuntary.
-We see use of voluntary/involuntary as a meaningless variable.
+Taking involuntary treatment into account, the United Nations’ Human Rights Council (2018) called for all mental health care and services be “based on the free and informed consent of the individual” (p.
+46) and the repealing of “involuntary hospitalization and institutionalization” (p.
+46).
+While not within the scope of this paper to address all of these ethical concerns, we are addressing the way voluntary/involuntary has been portrayed in WT research; that transported is equal to involuntary, and not transported as voluntary.
+We deem this use of the voluntary/involuntary variable as meaningless.

-Fifty to 65% of adolescents enter WT via transport services (Russell, 2007; Tucker et al., 20186).
-Treatment completion rates in WT have been reported at 93% and 94% (Gass et al., 2019; Russell & Harper, 2006;) which, while a highly predictive factor in treatment, is exceptionally high relative to other adolescent treatment modalities including outpatient and other residential models which average less than 50% completion rates (Substance Abuse & Mental Health Services Administration, 2010; Neumann et al., 2010).
-Some of these reports of treatment completion rates are concerning as publications, such as Gass et al. (2019), does not acknowledge the lack of choice to disengage from treatment awarded to adolescents.
-Russell (2006b) was explicit in defining three forms of coercion in WT: (1) the adolescent is often not involved in the decision-making process for treatment, (2) the adolescent can be forcibly taken or deceived into entering the program, and (3) the program uses coercive techniques to maintain the youth in the program.
+Fifty to 65% of adolescents enter WT via transport services (Russell, 2007; Tucker et al., 2018) and that treatment completion rates in WT have been reported at 93% and 94% (Gass et al., 2019; Russell & Harper, 2006;).
+While a highly predictive factor in treatment, this completion rate is exceptionally high relative to other adolescent treatment modalities including outpatient and other residential models which average less than 50% completion rates (Substance Abuse & Mental Health Services Administration, 2010; Neumann et al., 2010).
+Some of these reports of treatment completion rates are concerning as publications, such as Gass et al. (2019), does not acknowledge the lack of choice to disengage from treatment afforded to adolescents.
+Russell (2006b) was explicit however, in defining three forms of coercion in WT: (1) the adolescent is often not involved in the decision-making process for treatment, (2) the adolescent can be forcibly taken or deceived into entering the program, and (3) the program uses coercive techniques to maintain the youth in the program.
 Russell (2006b) further identified that at the time, no measures of frequency or type/form of coercion were present in WT research, although OBH programs had started tracking critical incidents, injury, runaway, and ‘therapeutic holds’ and restraint data to better understand the frequencies and patterns of these events in practice (Javorski & Gass, 2013; Russell & Harper, 2006).